- Landlords - who need to install long lasting durable railing to meet building code requirements.

 - Base Kit - The base kit includes two uprights and all the necessary brackets to support the grab rail.
 End caps and mounting hardware are also included.

 - Length of Railing - Select the number of feet for your hand railing.
 In most cases, estimating to the nearest foot works great.
 See instructions below for calculating the grab rail length.
-Max Railing Length: 7 ft.
-10 in.
-If you need a longer railing, please contact us directly for a custom railing.
+Max Railing Length: 7 ft - If you need a longer railing, please contact us directly for a custom railing.

 - Additional Uprights - If you are extending your railing beyond 6 feet between uprights, you will need to add an extra upright.